Topological quantization of vector meson anomalous couplings: Introduction

 \section{Introduction}

 At low energies, the anomalous interactions of pseudoscalar mesons are encoded in the Wess--Zumino--Witten (WZW) action~\cite{Wess:1971yu,Witten:1983tw}.
 Its overall coefficient is fixed by anomaly matching and is quantized so that the path integral is defined unambiguously.
-Moreover, the corresponding anomalous couplings are protected from higher-order corrections by the Adler--Bardeen theorem~\cite{Adler:1969er,Adler:1969gk}, making the anomalous sector a rare case where a coefficient of the chiral perturbation theory~($\chi$PT)~\cite{Weinberg:1978kz,Gasser:1983yg,Gasser:1984gg,Leutwyler:1993iq} is both theoretically controlled and directly tied to short-distance physics~\cite{Bai:2024lpq}.
+Moreover, the corresponding anomalous couplings are protected from higher-order corrections by the Adler--Bardeen theorem~\cite{Adler:1969er,Adler:1969gk}, making the anomalous sector a rare case in which a coefficient of chiral perturbation theory ($\chi$PT)~\cite{Weinberg:1978kz,Gasser:1983yg,Gasser:1984gg,Leutwyler:1993iq} is both theoretically controlled and directly tied to short-distance physics~\cite{Bai:2024lpq}.

-Beyond the anomaly, most interactions in chiral effective theories are parameterized by low-energy constants (LECs), which encode short-distance QCD dynamics and must be determined from experiment or nonperturbative inputs~\cite{Bernard:1990kw,Bernard:1991zc,Meissner:1993ah}.
+Beyond the anomaly, most interactions in chiral effective theories are parameterized by low-energy constants~(LECs), which encode short-distance QCD dynamics and must be determined from experiment or nonperturbative inputs \cite{Gasser:1983yg,Gasser:1984gg, Bijnens:2001bb, Bijnens:2014lea}.
 Their number proliferates at higher orders~\cite{Bijnens:1994ie,Bijnens:1999hw,Bijnens:1999sh,Ebertshauser:2001nj,Li:2024ghg}, and interpreting individual LECs is often nontrivial.
-A complementary perspective is therefore provided by resonance realizations of chiral dynamics, in which LECs arise as Wilson coefficients after integrating out heavier states~\cite{Ecker:1988te}.
+A complementary perspective is therefore provided by resonance realizations of chiral dynamics, in which LECs arise as Wilson coefficients after integrating out heavier states~\cite{Ecker:1988te,Braghin:2021qmu,Braghin:2024lbo}.
 For vector mesons, the hidden local symmetry (HLS) framework offers a systematic and unified description and leads to nontrivial relations among couplings~\cite{Bando:1984ej,Harada:2003jx,Harada:2011xx,Geng:2025fuc}.
-These relations reduce the number of independent parameters and are closely connected to the phenomenological success of vector-meson dominance~(VMD)~\cite{Sakurai:1960ju} in radiative decays and transition form factors.
+These relations reduce the number of independent parameters and are closely connected to the vector-meson dominance~(VMD)~\cite{Sakurai:1960ju}.

 In this work, we consider the HLS framework supplemented by a WZW-like action that bridges these two viewpoints.
-We show that the newly introduced interaction can obey a quantization condition, and we study its phenomenological implications for anomalous radiative decays and transition form factors.
+We show that the newly introduced interaction is quantized in general, and we study its phenomenological implications for anomalous radiative decays and transition form factors.
 In Sec.~\ref{2}, we present the formalism of the new action.
 In Sec.~\ref{3}, we examine the constraints from current data.
 In Sec.~\ref{4}, we conclude.